Real life problem solving - how to solve any problem yourself

 You knew - best way to gain expertise in a problem area is to solve problems and learn useful rules of problem solving in that area, but in a planned manner.
 So you solved first two problems in the easiest category of a four category problem set.
 Those you found easy.
 Immediately you went on to select two from the medium difficulty set.
 These two also posed no problems for you.
 Solutions came quick.
 You felt confident and in a rush of confidence selected a problem from what you thought as the next higher difficulty set.
 And you were stuck.
 You found it tough, very tough.
 It refused to be conquered try what you may!

 As you are a problem solver, you had the bulldog tenacity – you didn’t leave the problem and went hard at it continuously.
 After 25 hours of backbreaking effort suddenly and unexpectedly all the pieces fell in place and you got the solution.
 Curious, you checked the category of the problem – by mistake you had skipped one difficulty category altogether.
-You attempted a problem in the highest category of hardness.
-This teaches - you must proceed step by step in solving a class of problems and must not skip any step.
-We will later discuss these learning stages in more details.
+You attempted a problem in the last category of hardness.
+This teaches - you must proceed step by step in solving a class of problems and should not skip any step.

 Being a methodologist you took up the next problem in the same category and solved it in 6 hours, the next in 2 and half hours and the fourth in one and half hours.
 You were satisfied.
 By then you had identified many useful patterns and incorporated them into a system of Sudoku problem solving.
 You thought you reached the end of Sudoku challenge.